-Bridge design shall be on a case-by-case basis to establish design requirements.
-Headwalls and necessary erosion protection shall be provided at all culverts and shall comply with TxDOT standard.
+All bridge design shall be on a case-by-case basis to establish design requirements set by the City Engineer.

+Headwalls and necessary erosion protection shall be provided at all culverts and shall comply with TxDOT standard, or modified standard, details.
+All culverts and bridges are to be analyzed at both the design flow and 100-yr check flow.